Open Space and Trail Information

 Trails that are Closed to motorized and mechanized use (including bikes) December 1 – April 15

-Most lands and trails managed by the Bureau of Land Management in the Eagle area are closed to motorized and mechanized use (bikes) from December 1 - April 15.
+Most lands and trails managed by the Bureau of Land Management (BLM) in the Eagle area are closed to motorized and mechanized use (bikes) from December 1 - April 15.
 More information can be found on the Bureau of Land Management website.
 Some, but not all trails subject to this winter closure in the Eagle area include:

 • Pool & Ice Descent